Non-guaranteed fixed and auction inventory

-About private auctions
+About non-guaranteed auctions

-Can private auctions and preferred deals coexist?
+Can non-guaranteed auctions and non-guaranteed fixed deals coexist?